hmteditors/closed-hc-il18/text-reuse.md

 - Multiformity in the *Iliad*, and "the Homeric Question"
 -  Present in the scholia
-- Not evident in Erbse or Dindorf
+- Not evident in modern printed editions
 - an "Alexandrian apparatus criticus"